If you are unsure what dry needling is, please refer to my blog post on Dry Needling to give you the basics.

 Why Dry Needle the Glutes for Low Back Pain?

 What I find with some people who experience chronic low back pain, is that they are experiencing pain in the glutes.
-They also usually are experiencing trigger point pain in their glutes.
+They also usually experience trigger point pain in their glutes.
 This means there is tightness and pain to the touch in specific areas of the glutes.
-I find with clients who fit this description do very well with dry needling to their glutes.
-Often I dry needling their glute medius and glute minimus, however, it depends on their examination.
+I find that clients who fit this description do very well with dry needling to their glutes.
+Often I needle their glute medius and glute minimus, however, it depends on their examination.

 The Key to Dry Needling Success